Oberding

-Oberding (Oberding, Obading) is a municipality in the district of Erding in Upper Bavaria in Germany, and member of the same administrative community.
+Oberding (Oberding, Obading) is a municipality in the district of Erding in Upper Bavaria in Germany, and member of the administrative community of the same name.
 Almost half of the area of Munich Airport, including both terminals, falls within the municipal bounds.

 Geography

 Oberding is located in the Munich area in the middle of Erdinger Moos between the rivers Sempt and village.
 The village is located about 6 km north-west of the county Erding, 17 km south of Freising and 36 km from the state capital Munich in the immediate vicinity of the Munich Airport.